swcarpentry/r-novice-inflammation/01-starting-with-data.md

 ~~~

-We don't actually need to store the row in a variable of its own.
+We do not actually need to store the row in a variable of its own.
 Instead, we can combine the selection and the function call: